• Skip to primary navigation

 Stockpot

-A stockpot is a large, tall pot that gives you enough room to add in things like a turkey carcass or chicken bones, along with a significant amount of water and whatever vegetables and seasonings you'll want to add.
+A stockpot is a large, tall pot that gives you enough room to add in things like a turkey carcass or chicken bones, a significant amount of water, and whatever vegetables and seasonings you want to add.

 My personal favorite goto cookware is All-Clad.
 I recommend purchasing an 8 to 10-quart stockpot.
-A stockpot this size is versatile and is a lifetime investment piece that usually comes with a steamer basket and pasta strainer insert.
+This size stockpot is versatile and a lifetime investment piece that usually comes with a steamer basket and pasta strainer insert.
 You will never need to buy another stockpot as long as you live.

 All-Clad Stock Pot Set